 Becoming OSHA compliant can seem like a huge task and sometimes companies don’t know where to start.
-OSHA has resources for employers who may be feeling overwhelmed by compliance.
+OSHA has resources for employers who may be feeling overwhelmed with compliance.

 The two most important resources for a company that is just getting started with compliance are:

 These two resources will help a company quickly gain OSHA compliance and create a safer working environment for employees.